ESCOMP/CTSM/doc/source/tech_note/Plant_Hydraulic_Stress/CLM50_Tech_Note_Plant_Hydraulic_Stress.rst

    &=\sum_{i=1}^{nlevsoi}{q_{3,i}}
    \end{aligned}

 The demand terms (left-hand side) are decreasing functions of absolute leaf water potential.
 As absolute leaf water potential becomes larger, water stress increases, causing a decrease in transpiration demand.
 The supply terms (right-hand side) are increasing functions of absolute leaf water potential.
 As absolute leaf water potential becomes larger, the gradients in water potential increase, causing an increase in vegetation water supply.
-PHS takes a Newton's method approach to iteratively solve for the vegetation water potentials that satisfy equations in (11.21).
+PHS takes a Newton's method approach to iteratively solve for the vegetation water potentials that satisfy :eq:`11.21`.

 .. math::
-   :label: 11.21)
+   :label: 11.22)

    ff